 - Occupant Protection, Usage and Enforcement (seat belts and child restraints)

 A mobile traffic radar trailer is used to increase motorist awareness of speeding and helps promote voluntary compliance with speed limits.
 A traffic monitoring system is used to identify complaint areas according to traffic volume, day of the week, time of the day and speed of vehicles.
 The data allows the unit to deploy their resources accordingly.
 Officers also conduct checkpoints for DWI and seat belt/child safety seat violations.
 Each traffic vehicle has a RADAR unit, time/distance computer, MDC and portable breath-testing device.

 Other responsibilities include investigation of violations reported by school bus drivers, speed enforcement, and traffic direction/control at special events.
 You can report unsafe driving conditions in non-emergency conditions to our Traffic Safety Team via the Town's Road Watch Hotline at (919) 319-4521.
 Traffic Safety Team members make presentations and prepare traffic safety displays for groups of all ages.
 Additionally, Traffic Safety Team officers who are qualified BikeSafe Assessors routinely host free motorcycle safety presentations that include a personal assessment of your riding skills as part of the BikeSafeNC program.
 Lt.
 Tom Stewart, (919) 469-4338 and Sgt.
-Kevin Powell, (919) 380-4208 supervise the Traffic Safety Team.
+Mike Ring, (919) 380-4208 supervise the Traffic Safety Team.